What Is First Mile Delivery?

 First mile delivery is one of the most important aspects of your company’s fulfillment process.
 This crucial aspect has many factors that play into including vehicle availability, driver staffing, clear and reliable tracking, and much more.
 Curri can meet all of these needs every single time.

-Curri offers a delivery fleet that can handle any delivery that may arise in your business.
-From cars and SUVs to box trucks, sprinter vans and semi-trucks, Curri has everything you need, on-demand.
+Curri offers a nationwide delivery fleet network that can handle any delivery that may arise in your business.
+From cars and SUVs to box trucks, sprinter vans and semi-trucks, Curri has what you need, on-demand.
 Curri offers same-day deliveries as well as scheduled daily routes.
 To get started on your booking journey with Curri you can sign up or book a delivery.